 What is a choroidal nevus?

 A choroidal nevus is a benign collection of pigmented cells (melanocytes) in the choroid, the vascular layer that nourishes the outer retina.
-Choroidal nevi are extremely common, occuring in about 5% of the general population.
+Choroidal nevi are extremely common, occurring in about 5% of the general population.
 They usually develop after puberty and are rarely found in African Americans.
 Choroidal nevi virtually never cause any symptoms and are usually diagnosed during a dilated retinal examination.

-What is a CHRPE?
+What is CHRPE?

 CHRPE (congenital hypertrophy of the RPE) is also a benign pigmented ocular lesion.
 They are often much larger and more heavily pigmented than nevi.
-Despite their appearance however, they cause no vision loss and have almost no potential to turn cancerous.
-Their only clinical significance is that they can rarely be confused with a uveal melanoma.
+Despite their appearance, however, they cause no vision loss and have almost no potential to turn cancerous.
+Their only clinical significance is that they can rarely be confused with uveal melanoma.

 How is a choroidal nevus treated?

 The vast majority of choroidal nevi require a baseline clinical drawing or photograph, followed by a yearly dilated retinal examination.
 Their significance is that they can very rarely undergo malignant transformation into a uveal malignant melanoma.
 Uveal melanomas are exceedingly rare, with only a few thousand cases developing every year in the US.
 Clinical features predicting that a nevus that might grow or become malignant include vision symptoms, posterior margin touching the optic disc, thickness > 2 mm, and overlying orange pigment or fluid.